TCS 1 _ 12.-14. Sept 2019

 STUDIO 1 _ 12 Sept 2019

-Introduction of Goethe-Institute: Slides by Emily Sarsam and Frederike Meyer
+Introduction of GOETHE-INSTITUT: Slides by Emily Sarsam and Frederike Meyer

 The Goethe-Institut is a non-profit German cultural association operating worldwide, promoting the study of the German language abroad and encouraging international cultural exchange and relations.
 Partners of the institute and its centers are public and private cultural institutions, the federal states, local authorities and the world of commerce.
 Much of the Goethe-Institut’s overall budget consists of yearly grants from the German Foreign Office and the German Press Office.
 The relationship with the Foreign Office is governed by general agreement.
 Self-generated income and contributions from sponsors and patrons, partners and friends broaden the scope of the work of the Goethe-Institut.